AnthonyBaudchon/Cybersecurity_Attacks/README.md

 ## Overview
 This project is done in the scope of the DSTI Python ML course.
 The goal is to returns the prediction for the type of cyber-attack.
-You can find the main project in the folder "MLproject".
+You can find the main project in the folder "MLmodel".
 You can find the app files in the folder "WebApp".